RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1906/Quickstart/README.md

 To configure the device to ABP, you need to make this boolean variable `false`.

-3. Setup the message type if confirmed or not.
+3. Set up the message type if confirmed or not.

 Default is **confirmed message**.